Aller au contenu principal

 3 variants per scene, so it stays unpredictable.

-The same situation played three different ways: the standard one, one where the other person doesn't know, and a curveball where everything goes sideways.
-That's how you prepare real life, not a perfect dialogue.
+The same situation played out three different ways: the standard one, one where the other person doesn't know the answer and a curveball where everything goes sideways.
+That's how you prep for real life, not for a perfect dialogue.

 • 36 scenes total · 3 variants per chapter (A standard, B unknown, C curveball)

-• You don't get bored: the scene shifts each time
+• It doesn't get repetitive - the scene shifts every time

 • 2 to 3 minutes per variant, kept short on purpose